 In CFS, muscles are not usually wasted and they may have normal strength on testing.
 This is reassuring, as it means the chance of recovery to completely normal function is very high.
 CFS also causes psychological weariness, with other activities like reading and socialising also becoming exhausting.
 Patients often show signs of depression and poor sleep.

 This condition resembles CFS.
-However, in fibromyalgia the muscles also become very tender to touch and tire extremely easily.
-They are not usually wasted, and can demonstrate normal (although uncomfortable) strength on formal testing.
-Patients tend to complain more of the pain than the tiredness or weakness.
+However, in fibromyalgia the muscles also become very tender to touch and they tire extremely easily.
+They are not usually wasted and can demonstrate normal (although uncomfortable) strength on formal testing.
+People with fibromyalgia tend to complain more of the pain than the tiredness or weakness.

-Lack of fluid in the body (dehydration) and electrolyte disorders
+Electrolyte disorders and lack of fluid in the body (dehydration)

 Problems of the balance of salts in the body, including dehydration through not drinking enough, cause muscle tiredness.
 This may be severe in extreme cases, such as dehydration during a marathon.
 Muscles work less well when there is an imbalance in the salts in the blood.